joejoeyjoseph/WE-Validate/README.md

 ## Configuration

-We use the YAML format for configuration.
+We use the YAML format for configuration file.
 An example configuration is provided in `config/config.yaml`.
 Explanations are embedded in `config.yaml`, in which the comments started with `#`.

 In `config.yaml`, first, you need to specify the `location` (assumed to be the WGS84 latitude, `lat`, and longitude, `lon`, coordinates) as well as the evaluation duration in `time` (the `start` and `end` times).